keithledgerwood/WICLab-guide/v2/06-governance.md

 In this section of the workshop, we will explore the following capabilities:
 Access Requests.
 Once configured, it can be used to grant access.
-Access Certifications for Running Access Review Campaigns Workflows to trigger actions based on specific events like the Change of the job title of one of the employees This document section will use a pre-built flow and two connections with the Okta tenant.
+Access Certifications for running Access Review Campaigns.
+Workflows to trigger actions based on specific events like the change of the job title of one of the employees This document section will use a pre-built flow and two connections with the Okta tenant.
 This document section will explore the unconfigured Access Requests, walk through standard configuration, and then create and run a simple approval flow.